How HMDA Plus Data is Changing Fair Lending Analytics

 - Credit Analysis Bar

 - The Credit Analysis bar filters the data to only show HMDA applications or originations within a certain credit score, DTI or LTV range.
 This lets you review key underwriting factors, which also helps to cut down on the number of files to look at.
-(If you're interested in a free demo, you can get one here.)

 And those are just a handful of the improvements launched in the last few years to make HMDA and Fair Lending analysis easier for compliance professionals like you.
 Here’s what one customer had to say: